curtisullerich/wedding/faq.md

 <br>

 ##### Where/when should I RSVP?
-Please let us know whether or not you can make it [here]({{ site.baseurl }}/rsvp) by April 20th.
+Please let us know whether or not you can make it [here]({{ site.baseurl }}/rsvp).

 ##### What if one day of fun isn't enough?
-We're planning to have a casual day-after hangout on Sunday, August 3rd, to get more quality time with everyone who came to celebrate with us.
-We're imagining a drop-in brunch or long lunch where y'all come and go as you like.
-We'll update this section with more details when available.
-If you need to know anything more specific to aid your planning, just get in touch.
+We know that our wedding day will be joyful but hectic.
+To get more quality time with all of you, we're planning a simple day-after hangout for anyone still in town on Sunday.
+Join us at the San Pedro Square Market in downtown San Jose any time between 11 and 1:30 on Sunday, August 3rd.
+Buy some lunch from one of the many counter-serve restaurants and join us at the outdoor seating.
+Come and go as fits your schedule, no need to arrive at a specific time.
+Park on the street (free on Sundays) or one of the city garages (free for the first 90 minutes).
+San Pedro Square Market is one of Meishan's favorite places to eat on the rare occasion when we dine out, and we usually go when there is live swing music playing.

 ##### Can I bring a date?
 We’re excited to have you share this special day with us!